Mehvix/notes/hugo/content/docs/anthro-c12ac/index.md

 - During [Silurian](https://en.wikipedia.org/wiki/Silurian) and Devonian Periods (440-400 HYA)
 - Natural fire regime started during this period because it was the first time that the fire triangle came together
 - Fire triangle:
-    - _Ignition Source_: (Since beginning) Natural ignition from lightening, volcanoes, (rarely) falling rock sparks
+    - _Ignition Source_: (Since beginning) Natural ignition from lightening (most common), volcanoes, (rarely) falling rock sparks
         - These natural sources tend to only begin fires in the dry season
+        - Lightening is most common in mountain regions (over a costal region)
     - _Oxygen Source_: (Cambrian period) Atmospheric Oxygen (from photosynthetic plants) leads to appearance of photosynthetic organisms
     - _Fuel Source_: (Silurian and Devonian Periods) Enough terrestrial plants in ecosystems to acts as fuel
 - During this time, natural fire regimes evolved
     - As coal became more common (Carboniferous period), fires did too
+- Started long time ago, before humans and dinosaurs

 ## 2. Wildland Anthropogenic Fire -- Hunter/Gatherer Fire Regime